oendemann/building-a-piano/README.md

 ## About The Page

 A simple webpage that features a non-interactive piano.
-Part of the web design course on freeCodeCamp, with a focus on responsive web design in this project, as the piano resizes as the window resizes.
+Part of the web design course on freeCodeCamp, with a focus on responsive web design in this project, as the piano resizes when the window resizes.

 ---